-Despite the ongoing discussions about the legality and safety, freeze-distilling is still a great way to fortify a drink.
-And keep in mind: a liquor derived from a bottle of wine contains the same amount of “bad” alcohols as the bottle of wine itself.
+Despite the ongoing discussions about legality and safety, freeze-distilling is still a great way to fortify a drink.
+And keep in mind: a liquor derived from a bottle of wine contains the same amount of “bad” alcohol as the bottle of wine itself.
 So if you would put your body through the risk of drinking a bottle of wine, you can enjoy the condensed stronger derivate without any other safety concerns.

 And since the ice distillation process doesn’t filter out by-products, most of the flavor and color components will remain in the final product.
-Hence, the resulting drink will be stronger, more colorful and more flavorful.
+Hence, the resulting drink will be stronger, more colorful, and more flavorful.

 But now we will share our recipe to produce fortified wine with you.
 Learn how to turn a bottle of rose wine into 13 ounces of flavorful fortified wine with 24-25% ABV.